nickp10/mcubed-music-player-app/projects/android/mCubed/Readme.txt

   7. Commit all changes.
   8. Export mCubed as Android Application.
   9. Use existing keystore with password (mCubed3Key).
-  10. Save as mCubed.apk and uplodate to Google Play.
+  10. Save as mCubed.apk and upload to Google Play.